-The IP is an invitation to dive deeply into one's own deep questions, utilize the resources within the program and the larger university, and to create something novel.
-The result will be a polished product that, upon completion of the program, graduates can bring out into their personal and professional lives.
+The IP invites students to explore their most profound questions, engage with resources across the program and the broader university, and create something original.
+The result will be a polished product that, upon completion of the program, graduates can bring into their personal and professional lives.
 Most IPs are literature reviews on a particular topic.

-The SMB Integrative Project requirement is designed to enhance student learning and development, requiring a project that demonstrates substantial breadth and depth.
+The SMB Integrative Project requirement is designed to enhance student learning and development, resulting in a project that demonstrates substantial breadth and depth.
 The expected length is twenty to forty double-spaced pages utilizing APA 7th format.
 This assignment is considered Pass/Fail.